-(A) one each shall be appointed by the chair and ranking minority member of the Committee on House Administration of the House of Representatives; and tration of the Senate.
+(A) one each shall be appointed by the chair and ranking minority member of the Committee on House Administration of the House of Representatives; and

-(B) one each shall be appointed by the chair and ranking minority member of the Committee on Rules and Adminis-
+(B) one each shall be appointed by the chair and ranking minority member of the Committee on Rules and Administration of the Senate.

-(b) Manner of Appointments.-
+(b) MANNER OF APPOINTMENTS.-

-(1) In General.-Appointments shall be made to the Board under subsection (a) in a manner which ensures that the Board will be bipartisan in nature and will reflect the various geographic regions of the United States.
+(1) IN GENERAL.-Appointments shall be made to the Board under subsection (a) in a manner which ensures that the Board will be bipartisan in nature and will reflect the various geographic regions of the United States.